Phenix-Pitts/Projects/README.md

 **This is a project showcasing the number of EVs that are registered in Washington State.
 Within the *WA_EV_POP_2023* folder, you will find the original CSV, as well as the SQL code used to answer the questions below**

+I obtained the dataset from Kaggle.
+I'm interested in EV population because of the growing demand for electric vehicles.
+Washington state is on a path to have 100% of new registered vehicles be electric by 2030.
+I wanted to see what the current population looked like.
+With this dataset, my goal is to show which city has the highest demand and the most popular EV brand and model within Washington.

+### Questions

 1. What is the total number of vehicles under each make? | [Answer Link](https://github.com/Phenix-Pitts/Projects/blob/Phenix/WA_EV_POP_2023/SQL_Answers.md#what-is-the-total-number-of-vehickes-under-each-make)
 2. How many different makes of EVs are registered in WA? | [Answer Link](https://github.com/Phenix-Pitts/Projects/blob/Phenix/WA_EV_POP_2023/SQL_Answers.md#how-many-different-makes-of-evs-are-registered-in-wa)
 3. Which vehicle make is most popular in WA? | [Answer Link](https://github.com/Phenix-Pitts/Projects/blob/Phenix/WA_EV_POP_2023/SQL_Answers.md#which-vehicle-make-is-most-popular-in-wa)